Edward Brush Fowler: Military career

 Fowler was known to his men as "Ned", and inspired strong loyalty from them.
 The regiment fought again at Second Bull Run (the Battle of Manassas), where 860 of its 960 men were lost.
 Fowler himself took bullets in the thigh and convalesced in Alexandria, Virginia, during which he was promoted to full colonel and named to be the commandant of the hospital.

 In January 1863, Fowler returned to active duty, and commanded the 14th Brooklyn in the Battle of Gettysburg as part of the First Army Corps.
 The 14th continued on to fight at the Battle of Mine Run, the Wilderness Campaign and the Battle of Spotsylvania, a total of 22 military engagements.

 At the end of the 14th's term of service, on March 13, 1865, Fowler was brevetted a brigadier general of United States Volunteers for gallant and meritorious services.

 Civilian life

 Fowler returned to Brooklyn, where he lived in Fort Greene and took on the positions of an officer of the Long Island Savings Bank, the treasurer of the Atlantic & Pacific Company, the auditor of the Commercial Cable Company, the chief clerk of the Brooklyn Board of Audit and a member of the Kings County 11th Ward Board of Supervisors.
 He maintained his connection with the 14th Brooklyn for two years, assisting with soldier's pension funds, and was active in veterans affairs.

 Fowler died at his home at 47 Brevoort Place on January 16, 1896.
-His body laid in state at Brooklyn City Hall, and he was buried with full military honors in Green-Wood Cemetery.
+His body lay in state at Brooklyn City Hall, and he was buried with full military honors in Green-Wood Cemetery.